Why choose us?

 There are many advantages to having us support your clinical trial.
 Please click below to find out more.

 If you are interested in seeking expert advice or collaborating with us on a trial or study, including those that fall outside of our research areas, please don’t hesitate to get in touch by phone or email.

 Our CTU was originally set up in April 2001 within the National Blood Service (NBS) (now NHS Blood and Transplant), as a collaboration with the MRC CTU in London and was formerly known as the NBS/MRC Clinical Studies Unit.

 Our remit has now broadened to include all areas of NHS Blood and Transplant (NHSBT)'s activities.
 Core funding supports key posts to ensure that our CTU can become the ‘provider of choice’ for clinical trials in transfusion medicine, organ donation and transplantation, tissue and stem cell transplantation.

-Many of the studies run by our CTU are sponsored by the R&D Department on behalf of NHSBT.
+Many of the studies run by our CTU are sponsored by the Research and Development (R&D) Department on behalf of NHSBT.
 This means that NHSBT take on the responsibility of overseeing the conduct of these studies and is ultimately responsible for ensuring compliance with all the regulations.